aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

 ```
 ### Step 6: Verify the EMR Virtual Clusters

-By this time, you should be able to verify the virtual cluster created in EMR by logging to your AWS Account and navigating to EMR service page.
+By this time, you should be able to verify the virtual cluster created in in EMR  by navigating to the “Virtual clusters” at (EMR console)[https://console.aws.amazon.com/elasticmapreduce/home].

 ![](images/6-virtual-cluster.png)